Frederick Christian I, Duke of Schleswig-Holstein-Sonderburg-Augustenburg

 Frederick Christian I (Friedrich Christian I., Frederik Christian 1.; 6 April 1721 – 13 November 1794) was Duke of Schleswig-Holstein-Sonderburg-Augustenburg from 1754 to 1794.

+Early life and ancestry

-He was the eldest son of Christian August, Duke of Schleswig-Holstein-Sonderburg-Augustenburg (1696–1754) and his wife Duchess Louise Frederikke née Countess af Danneskiold-Samsøe (1699–1744).
+He was born into the Augustenburg branch of the House of Oldenburg, as the eldest son of Christian August, Duke of Schleswig-Holstein-Sonderburg-Augustenburg (1696–1754) and Duchess Louise Frederikke née Countess of Danneskiold-Samsøe (1699–1744).

+Biography

 In 1754, his father died and Frederick Christian inherited Augustenborg Castle and Gråsten.
 However, these estates were deeply in debt.
 He waived his claims on the duchies of Schleswig and Holstein and in return the King of Denmark (who was also Duke of Schleswig and Holstein) granted him a favourable settlement.
 This allowed him to purchase Als and Sundeved, making him the largest landowner in Schleswig.
 He was also able to expand Augustenborg Castle, the family residence.

-Frederick Christian served as a general in the Danish army.
-He was a Knight of the Order of the Elephant.
+Duke Frederick Christian served as a general in the Danish army.
+He was also made a Knight of the Order of the Elephant.